shadowed1/ChromeOS_PowerControl/README.md

 ```
 <br><br>
 - Can use global commands for ease of use, has a unified config file, and the ability to change settings in real-time.
-- Contains a feature-rich installer, an uninstaller that cleans up after itself, and logs stored in /var/log/ for statistics.
+- Supports an installer, uninstaller, and logs stored in /var/log/ for debugging.
-- Optionally have BatteryControl, PowerControl, FanControl, GPUControl, and SleepControl start on boot if user has rootfs verification disabled.
+- Have BatteryControl, PowerControl, FanControl, GPUControl, and SleepControl start on boot if user has rootfs verification disabled.
 - Requires Developer Mode - Supports AMD, ARM, and Intel.
 - GUI app is available for Crostini and Chard.
 - Start on boot has a built-in 120-180s delay.

 <br> <br>